DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/CLI/Clear Cache.rst

 Clear Cache
 ===========

 Clears the complete TYPO3 Cache.
+Since TYPO3 6.x including OpCode Cache just like the Install Tool.

 Call it like: